PhD Law and Politics

 The PhD Programme in Law and Politics is an interdisciplinary doctoral programme that will enable PhD researchers to broaden and deepen their theoretical, methodological and empirical knowledge and academic skills in the field of Law and Political Science.

-The application deadline is on 30th April 2025.
+The application deadline is on 30th April of the current academic year.

 The PhD Program in Law and Politics is an interdisciplinary doctoral program that will enable PhD researchers to broaden and deepen their theoretical, methodological and empirical knowledge and academic skills in the field of Political Science and Law.

-The application deadline is 30th April 2025 and the application material has to be submitted in electronic form via online application tool.
+The application deadline is 30th April of the current academic year, and the application has to be submitted in electronic form via online application tool.
 Admission to the PhD programme in Law and Politics is subject to an admissions process.
 This consists of a written application, which will be evaluated and ranked by the selection committee.
 In total, the program offers up to 10 PhD places.
-The applicants will be notified about their acceptance by 31st May 2025.
+The applicants will be notified about their acceptance by 31st May of the current academic year.

 Research fields